 Environmental history is the study of the interactions between people and nature in the past, and how they have changed with time.
-Australian environmental history includes:
+Australasian environmental history includes:

-- environmental history that compares Australia with other places, and
+- environmental history that compares Australia and/or New Zealand with other places, and

-- environmental history being done in Australia about other places
+- environmental history being done in Australia or New Zealand about other places

 Environmental history is a rich collection of inquiries into the transformation of the natural world by human action and the consequences for both nature and people.
 It takes nature as an actor in history as much as it takes people as actors in nature.
 It aims at a synthesis, although the weighting given to human or natural agency varies considerably between inquiries.

 It overlaps many areas of the humanities, the sciences and the social sciences and draws in archeologists, foresters, geographers, historians and scientists of many sorts, for example.
 It includes or is closely related to fields such as agricultural history, forest history, garden history and historical climatology.